Stivo/DeScaBaTo/README.md

     -r, --restore-to-original-path   Restore files to original path.
     -h, --help                       Show help message

 Either restore-to-original-path or restore-to-folder has to be set. --choose-date will ask you for the version from which you want to restore from.

-Browse will launch an interactive browser to look at the files contained in the backup.
-It is not possible yet to restore files from within the browser, but it will be added.
+Mount will mount the backup as a read-only file system, so it can be browsed with a normal file explorer.
+Also restoring from backup can be simply done by copying from there.

-    browse [options] backupFolder
+    mount [options] --mount-folder Y backupFolder

     -l, --logfile  <arg>      Destination of the logfile of this backup -p, --passphrase  <arg>   The password to use for the backup.
 If none is